Timeless configuration space and the emergence of classical behavior: DeWitt expansion and piecewise extremal paths.

 Here I will very briefly report on some results of Cecille deWitt in \cite{Cecille}, concerning a higher order semi-classical expansion around extremal paths.
 In that paper, the problem of computing the path integral is re-expressed completely in terms of classical paths and variations around it.
 The rationale is to expand the action in higher variations around a segmented classical path, obtaining arbitrarily high orders of approximation to the full path integral.
 Although the case studied in \cite{Cecille} is for finite-dimensional manifolds, the work was extended to infinite-dimensional Banach spaces in \cite{Clarke}.

-The technical steps that make it possible are, very roughly, i) the path integration becomes an an integral over the space of vector fields along the stationary path which vanish at the endpoints, $\mathbb{X}$ ii) one segments the extremal path into many subsegments.
+The technical steps that make it possible are, very roughly, \begin{enumerate} \item The path integration can be replaced by an integral over the space of vector fields $\mathbb{X}$ (along the stationary path) which vanish at the endpoints.
+This is still assumed for all possible vector fields, therefore it encompasses all the paths. \item One segments the extremal path into many subsegments.
 Now let $\beta(u,t)$ be a geodesic variation of $\gamma_{\mbox{ {cl}}}(t)$, i.e. one which does not necessarily keep the endpoints fixed and is itself extremal, i.e. $\frac{d}{du}_{|u=0}S[\beta(u)]=0$ and $\beta(0)=\gamma_{\mbox{ {cl}}}$.
 A Jacobi vector field, $\beta\rq{}(0)$, can be defined from initial and final data on each segment.
-Using broken Jacobi vector fields at each segment, for geodesic variations that vanish at one endpoint but not the other of each of these segments, one can find a measure on the space of deviation vector fields $\mathcal{D}(u)$, which has cylindrical (i.e. composition) properties, iii) this measure involves an integration over Jacobi fields at each endpoint (not at midpoints of the segments).
-This is because the Jacobi matrix serves as an analogue of the Feynman propagator. iv) the infinite limit of the path integral obtained with this projected measure at each segment yields the standard path integral. \be W({\phi^*}, \phi_f)=\Delta_\gamma^{1/2}e^{iS[\gamma]/\hbar}\sum_{n=0}^\infty (i\hbar)^n A_n\ee where $A_0=1$ and the next orders depend on further variations around the classical action and their projection to the cylindrical measures at the endpoints through the two point Jacobi fields (or inverse Van-Vleck matrix).
-Equation \eqref{equ:higher_kernel1} is a most useful result for us in this paper.
-It may provide a way to maintain preferred coarse-grainings centered on extremal paths and yet obtain higher order of expansions in $\hbar$ beyond the usual semi-classical approximation.

-Although this work was accomplished for finite-dimensional configuration spaces, it was extended to the infinite-dimensional Banach one required here in \cite{Clarke}.
-The formal treatment of the time-slicing approach used here in the context of piece-wise extremal curves was developed in \cite{Fujiwara}.
+Using broken Jacobi vector fields at each segment, for geodesic variations that vanish at one endpoint but not the other of each of these segments, one can find a measure on the space of deviation vector fields $\mathcal{D}(u)$, which has cylindrical (i.e. composition) properties. \item This measure involves an integration over Jacobi fields at each endpoint (not at midpoints of the segments).
+This is because the Jacobi matrix serves as an analogue of the Feynman propagator.
+It is a matrix relating initial and final vectors. \item It is then shown that the infinite limit of the path integral obtained with this projected measure at each segment yields the standard path integral. \be W({\phi^*}, \phi_f)=\Delta_\gamma^{1/2}e^{iS[\gamma]/\hbar}\sum_{n=0}^\infty (i\hbar)^n A_n\ee where $A_0=1$ and the next orders depend on further variations around the classical action (and their projection to the cylindrical measures at the endpoints through the Jacobi matrix). \end{enumerate} Equation \eqref{equ:higher_kernel1} may provide a way to maintain preferred coarse-grainings centered on extremal paths and yet obtain higher order of expansions in $\hbar$ beyond the usual semi-classical approximation. \footnote{ The formal treatment of the time-slicing approach used here in the context of piece-wise extremal curves was developed in \cite{Fujiwara}.}